Nissan 240SX: First generation (S13; 1989–1994)

-1989 and 1990 models are powered by a naturally aspirated 140 hp, 152 lbft 2389 cc SOHC KA24E four-cylinder engine with three valves per cylinder (instead of the turbocharged and intercooled 1.8-liter DOHC CA18DET offered in Japan and Europe in the 180SX and Silvia).
+1989 and 1990 models are powered by a naturally aspirated 140 hp, 152 lbft 2389 cc SOHC KA24E four-cylinder engine with three valves per cylinder (instead of the turbocharged and intercooled 1.8 L DOHC CA18DET offered in Japan and Europe for the Silvia, 180SX and 200SX respectively).
 When tested by Car and Driver, the SOHC 240SX achieved a 0-60 mph (97 km/h) time of 8.6 seconds and a quarter mile time of 16.4 seconds at 83 mph.
 Four-wheel disc brakes were standard, with anti-lock brakes available as an option on the SE.
 Both models were offered with either a 5-speed manual or 4-speed automatic transmission.
 Coupes offered a Heads-up display (HUD) with a digital speedometer as part of the optional Power Convenience Group.

-Nissan 240SX Convertible in the USA.